mwojnars/hypertag/README.md

   and can be used inside parent blocks of all types.
 In some cases, though, the use of explicit `pass` may be preferred due to aesthetic considerations.
 - In expressions, you can create literal strings with the `'...'` and `"..."` syntax.
-  This syntax actually creates _formatted strings_ (equivalent to Python's f-strings), which may contain _embedded expressions_ of both the `$...` and `{...}` form.
+  This actually creates _formatted strings_ (equivalent to Python's f-strings), which may contain _embedded expressions_ of both the `$...` and `{...}` form.
-  If you want to create raw strings instead, such that `$` and `{}` are treated as regular characters, the `r'...'` and `r"..."` syntax can be used.
+  If you want to create raw strings instead, such that `$` and `{}` are treated as regular characters, the `r'...'` and `r"..."` syntax shall be used.
 - Hypertag provides a special _concatenation operator_.
 If multiple expressions are put one after another separated by 1+ whitespace (a space is the operator): EXPR1 EXPR2 EXPR3 ... their values get automatically converted to strings `str(EXPR)` and concatenated.
   This is an extension of Python syntax for concatenating literal strings, like in:
   `'Hypertag '  "is"   ' cool'` which is parsed into a single string: `'Hypertag is cool'`.
   In Python, this works for literals only, while in Hypertag, all types of expressions can be joined in this way.
-This operator has lower priority than binary "or" (`|`) and higher than comparisons.
+The concatenation operator has lower priority than binary "or" (`|`) and a pipeline (`:`); and higher than comparisons.

 There are also some _gotcha!_ you need to keep in mind when coding with Hypertag:

-- Inside dicts and array slices, operators other than arithmetic and bitwise must be enclosed in parentheses.
+- Inside dicts `{...}` and array slices `[a:b:c]`, operators other than arithmetic and bitwise must be enclosed in parentheses.
 This is to avoid ambiguity of the colon ":", which normally serves as a pipeline operator, but in dicts and slices plays a role of a field separator.

 ## Cheat Sheet